Sigi-683/skills-github-pages/index.md

 ---
-title: Welcome to my blog
+title: Hey !
+Welcome to Sigi-683's blog !
 ---
+# Hey, i'm Sigi-683 !
+You can check my projects on my **GitHub** page !